LearnOnDemandSystems/docs/tms/tms-administrators/users/student-management/students-print-completion-certificates.md

-# How can students print completion certificates?
+# How do students print completion certificates?

 Students can access and print a completion certificate from a PDF for completed training in the TMS.
 In order for students to print certificates,
 - the course must have a certificate template,